cloudevents/spec/discovery.md

 `producer` and `type`.
 This takes a denormalized view where the composite key of documents is the `producer` and `type`.
 Producer is defined as an arbitrary human readable string and type is the CloudEvent type attribute.

-// TODO
-// 1) need to rationalize fanout, broker aggregator scenario
-// 2) Does discovery need to be 2 levels? - producers -> types -> sources

 ### Producer entity Attributes